Last Updated on February 20, 2025

 Finding a driving instructor who aligns with your personality and learning style is pivotal to your success.
 Look for qualities such as patience, supportiveness, and punctuality.
 These factors contribute to a comfortable and effective learning environment.

 When choosing a driving instructor, consider reviews, waiting lists, and teaching styles.
 Making the right choice ensures you invest your time and money wisely in your driving education.
+Our handy blog article on ‘How to find the right driving instructor’ provides a step by step guide on choosing an instructor that’s right for you.

 4. Prepare for Your Practical and Theory Tests

-Attaining your full license involves two critical tests – the theory and practical driving tests.
+Attaining your full licence involves two critical tests – the theory and practical driving tests.
 Thorough preparation is key.
 The theory test, which is a written exam, must be completed before booking the practical driving test.

 When you buy Collingwood learner driver insurance, you receive free access to the premium version of the learner driver app, RoadHow.
 RoadHow utilises a wide range of DVSA approved tests, quizzes and hazard perception clips designed to build and improve your driving knowledge.